Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-guide.rst

    formerly used in ``qiskit.algorithms``.
 To migrate code with these dependencies, replace the execution method with the corresponding primitive.
 For more information to migrate code based on the ``QuantumInstance``, refer to the `Quantum Instance migration guide <http://qisk.it/qi_migration>`__.

-We have examples for two basic situations:
+This guide has examples for two basic situations:

 1. Algorithm developers need to refactor algorithms to use primitives instead of backend.run.